-A DER Aggregator or the entity responsible for physically operating the Component DERs within a DER Aggregation Resource and/or dispatching a DER Aggregation Resource shall provide telemetry for each DER Aggregation Resource participating in the energy, capacity, and/or ancillary services markets of PJM through the DER Aggregator Participation Model, in accordance with the technical specifications described in the PJM Manuals.
-A DER Aggregator or the entity responsible for physically operating the Component DERs within a DER Aggregation Resource and/or dispatching a DER Aggregation Resource may provide telemetry for the individual Component DERs within a DER Aggregation Resource.
-This telemetry shall represent one or more values indicative of the total electrical output of the DER Aggregation Resource, and inclusive of all underlying Component DERs.
+A DER Aggregator or the entity responsible for physically operating the Component DER within a DER Aggregation Resource and/or dispatching a DER Aggregation Resource shall provide telemetry for each DER Aggregation Resource participating in the energy, capacity, and/or ancillary services markets of PJM through the DER Aggregator Participation Model, in accordance with the technical specifications described in the PJM Manuals.
+A DER Aggregator or the entity responsible for physically operating the Component DER within a DER Aggregation Resource and/or dispatching a DER Aggregation Resource may provide telemetry for the individual Component DER within a DER Aggregation Resource.
+This telemetry shall represent one or more values indicative of the total electrical output of the DER Aggregation Resource, and inclusive of all underlying Component DER.

 A DER Aggregator shall provide to the Office of the Interconnection all individual Component DER meter data necessary to facilitate the settlement of the DER Aggregator’s DER Aggregation Resource, in accordance with Operating Agreement, Section 14 and the PJM Manuals.
-A DER Aggregator shall retain performance data for individual Component DERs in a DER Aggregation Resource for auditing purposes.
-A DER Aggregator is responsible for ensuring that Component DERs within a DER Aggregation Resource have metering equipment that provides integrated hourly kWh values on an electric distribution company account basis.
-For non-interval metered residential DER Aggregation Resources, the DER Aggregator must ensure that a representative sample of Component DERs have metering equipment that provides integrated hourly kWh values on an electric distribution company account basis, as set forth in the PJM Manuals.
-For residential DER Aggregation Resources, DER Aggregators shall provide aggregated meter data to the Office of the Interconnection for the settlement of the DER Aggregator’s DER Aggregation Resource.
-The measurement systems shall comply with the accuracy requirements for meters as described in the PJM Manual 01.
+A DER Aggregator shall retain performance data for individual Component DER in a DER Aggregation Resource for auditing purposes, in accordance with the PJM Manuals.
+A DER Aggregator is responsible for ensuring that Component DER within a DER Aggregation Resource have metering equipment that provides integrated hourly kWh values on an electric distribution company account basis.
+For non-interval metered residential DER Aggregation Resources, the DER Aggregator must ensure that a representative sample of Component DER have metering equipment that provides integrated hourly kWh values on an electric distribution company account basis, as set forth in the PJM Manuals.
+For DER Aggregation Resources containing Component DER that are mass market customers, DER Aggregators shall provide aggregated meter data to the Office of the Interconnection for the settlement of the DER Aggregator’s DER Aggregation Resource.
+The measurement systems shall comply with the applicable electric distribution company accuracy requirements for meters, and/or as described in the PJM Manual 01.
 Additional details for the configuration of such measurement systems under various specific configurations are specified in PJM Manual 14D.

-The metering equipment shall either meet the electric distribution company requirements for accuracy, or have a maximum error of two percent over the full range of the metering equipment (including potential transformers and current transformers) and the metering equipment and associated data shall meet the requirements set forth herein and in the PJM Manuals.
+The metering equipment shall meet the electric distribution company requirements for accuracy, or otherwise have a maximum error of two percent over the full range of the metering equipment (including potential transformers and current transformers) and the metering equipment and associated data shall meet the requirements set forth herein and in the PJM Manuals.

 The electric distribution company should, prior to the deadline for submission of offers into the Day-ahead Energy Market, as described in Tariff, Attachment K-Appendix, Section 1.10.1A and Operating Agreement, Schedule 1, 1.10.1A, notify the DER Aggregator of any operational limitations for the Operating Day that may impact the bidding parameters of an applicable DER Aggregation Resource.
 In the event that the electric distribution company identifies additional operational concerns after the deadline described in Tariff, Attachment K-Appendix, Section 1.10.1A and Operating Agreement, Schedule 1, 1.10.1A, the DER Aggregator may utilize the generation rebidding period identified in Tariff, Attachment K-Appendix, Section 1.10.9, and Operating Agreement, Schedule 1, Section 1.10.9, to update its bidding parameters.